 This article will help you find out information about:

 - the perfect time to shoot beach photography;

-- best adjustments for this genre of photography;
+- best settings for this genre of photography;

 - a few other tips that will help you take stunning beach pictures.